 One of our members assisted J, who, though an adult, still could not read.
 J. had been told since childhood that he was mentally aberrant.
 Our Church member saw right away that J. was quite intelligent with an excellent humor; he was just showing symptoms of dyslexia.
 (Our church member took J. line dancing and when everyone else was turning right, J. was turning left.
 LOL) Our church member was guided to take him to a visiting specialist who corrected the dyslexia.
 Our Church member then proceeded to teach J. to read, to garden, to dress well (with inexpensive designer clothing from the local thrift stores) and to eat properly, and even how to brush his teeth.
 He was accompanied to church classes and given a "study-buddy."
 He was helped to apply for Social Security disability benefits which were readily granted.
 He was then shown how to count money and make change, first by playing Monopoly and then by making change in stores.
 There were so many things the church helped J. to do, yet they cannot all be mentioned here.
 Suffice it to say that his life changed significantly for the better!
-When J. first came to the Church, he was at a crossroads between being jailed or entering an asylum.
-He is now doing well and helping others.
+When J. first came to the Church, he was at a crossroads between being jailed or being incarcerated into an asylum.
+He is now living on his own, doing well and helping others.
 Is he a Christian?
 Oh, yes!
 He was in the beginning, is now, and always will be -- truly being helpful to his brothers alike, and a veritable inspiration to us all.